pauldraper/simulator-demo/README.md

 (2) Non-instantaneous - Define a generator instead of a function.
 To make other calls to non-instantaneous function, use `yield`.
 You may also use `yield` to collect the return value of the call.
 Return values as normal.
-(As usual, no return value returns `None`.)
+(As usual, no return value returns `None`.) **CORRECTION: This is a feature of Python 3.3...this will have to be ported to 3.3 to take advantage of return values.
+**
 ```python
 def accept_one_conn(socket):
     socket1 = yield socket.accept()